 Chia Suan Chong explores ways that teachers who are teaching online during this pandemic can support the well-being of their learners.
 How can teachers create an environment where learners feel safe enough to share their feelings about the challenges they’re facing?
 What are the practical lesson activities that could encourage learners to discuss the pandemic or consider their well-being without becoming too negative?
 Chia answers these questions and more in this article.

-There are lesson materials including a worksheet and teacher’s notes at the bottom of this article as well as a link to a webinar in which Chia discusses these ideas at length.
+There are lesson materials including a worksheet and teacher’s notes at the bottom of the article as well as a link to the webinar for Macmillan Education in which Chia discusses these ideas at length.

 In these unprecedented times, many teenagers and adults are struggling with a variety of issues.
 Adult learners might feel overwhelmed by the task of combining caring for children with working from home.
 Some may have financial issues as a result of the pandemic.
 Teenagers might be worried about their parents or other family members.
 And very few people are used to spending so much time in the house with their families.
 These issues can have an impact on an individual’s wellbeing and mental health, and it’s crucial for teachers to be able to offer support when it is needed.